johndehavilland/mainblog/content/posts/2025-07-30-using-ai-to-understand-ai-action-plan.md

 {{< figure src="/images/devil-adv.png" >}}

 So, as you can see, nothing ground-breaking but using AI here as a companion to help enhance my understanding of a lengthy doc without me having to do a lot of heavy lifting.
+The real power of AI isn’t just in automation, it’s in amplification.
+It helps us think deeper, faster, and more strategically.